 When the bourses closed last evening, Amit Bakshi was worth Rs 3,225 crore and Eris Lifesciences, a pharmaceutical company he founded 10 years ago, became a legitimate unicorn.
 The most profitable, fastest-growing pharma company in five years with the handsomest return on capital employed—the descriptors have been glowing, even as the industry prospects have dimmed of late.
 The Indian pharma index has been consistently down since 2016, its first decline in five years.
+And the pall of the US regulatory inspections and warnings hang heavy on all exporting companies.

 In bad times, a good IPO births a new unicorn